Deborah Potter

 About Deborah Potter

-Deborah Potter is a scholar working on General Health Professions, Communication, Sociology and Political Science, Literature and Literary Theory and Clinical Psychology, having authored 33 papers that have together received 1.1k indexed citations.
-Recurring topics across this work include Mental Health and Patient Involvement (5 papers), Health Policy Implementation Science (4 papers), Media Influence and Health (4 papers), Media Studies and Communication (4 papers), Patient-Provider Communication in Healthcare (3 papers), Rural development and sustainability (2 papers), Neuroethics, Human Enhancement, Biomedical Innovations (2 papers) and Clinical Reasoning and Diagnostic Skills (2 papers).
-The work is most often cited by research in Family Practice (37 citations), General Health Professions (262 citations), Communication (76 citations), Psychiatry and Mental health (141 citations) and Literature and Literary Theory (104 citations).
+Deborah Potter is a scholar working on General Health Professions, Communication, Sociology and Political Science, Clinical Psychology and Literature and Literary Theory, having authored 37 papers that have together received 1.2k indexed citations.
+Recurring topics across this work include Mental Health and Patient Involvement (5 papers), Health Policy Implementation Science (4 papers), Media Influence and Health (4 papers), Media Studies and Communication (4 papers), Attention Deficit Hyperactivity Disorder (3 papers), Patient-Provider Communication in Healthcare (3 papers), Rural development and sustainability (2 papers) and Neuroethics, Human Enhancement, Biomedical Innovations (2 papers).
+The work is most often cited by research in Family Practice (39 citations), General Health Professions (288 citations), Communication (92 citations), Psychiatry and Mental health (156 citations) and Clinical Psychology (203 citations).
 Deborah Potter has collaborated with scholars based in United States, New Zealand and United Kingdom.
 Frequent co-authors include Peter Conrad, John B. McKinlay, Henry A. Feldman, Jack A. Clark, Annie Lang, Maria Elizabeth Grabe, Tom Grimes, Linda Kasten, Risa B. Burns and Karen M. Freund.
-Their work appears in journals such as Journal of Broadcasting & Electronic Media, Social Science & Medicine, Qualitative Health Research, Social Problems and Medical Decision Making.
+Their work appears in journals such as Journal of Broadcasting & Electronic Media, Social Science & Medicine, Social Problems, Qualitative Health Research and Medical Decision Making.

 Rankless uses publication and citation data sourced from OpenAlex, an open and comprehensive bibliographic database.
 While OpenAlex provides broad and valuable coverage of the global research landscape, it—like all bibliographic datasets—has inherent limitations.
 These include incomplete records, variations in author disambiguation, differences in journal indexing, and delays in data updates.
 As a result, some metrics and network relationships displayed in Rankless may not fully capture the entirety of a scholar's output or impact.